Romance Scams on Social Media: How They Work and How to Escape

 If you have made any payments as a result of a romance scam, contact your bank or card provider immediately.
 Report that you were deceived into making fraudulent transfers and ask them to take any action available to recover or block funds.
 If you provided account details to the scammer or received any transfers on their behalf, inform your bank immediately — you may have been used as a money mule and your bank needs to know to protect your account and your legal position.

-Report to Authorities
+Report to authorities

 In the UK, report the romance scam to Action Fraud at actionfraud.police.uk or by calling 0300 123 2040.
 In the US, report to the FBI’s IC3 at ic3.gov and the FTC at reportfraud.ftc.gov.
 In Australia, report to Scamwatch at scamwatch.gov.au.
 Also report the fake profile to the dating platform or social media site where the scammer made contact — platforms can remove the fraudulent profile and alert other potential victims.

 Shame and embarrassment are among the most significant barriers to romance scam victims seeking help and reporting the crime.
 The stigma associated with having been deceived in a romantic context causes many victims to suffer in silence, which compounds the emotional harm and reduces the likelihood of financial recovery.
-It is essential to understand that romance scam victims have been targeted and manipulated by professional criminals using sophisticated psychological techniques refined over years of operation.
-Falling victim to a romance scam is not a reflection of intelligence, weakness, or naivety — it is a consequence of trusting someone who was specifically trained to be trustworthy.
+It is essential to understand that victims have been targeted and manipulated by professional criminals using sophisticated psychological techniques refined over years of operation.
+Falling victim is not a reflection of intelligence, weakness, or naivety — it is a consequence of trusting someone who was specifically trained to be trustworthy.
 Speaking with trusted individuals and, where needed, a professional counsellor or support service can help process the complex grief and betrayal that romance scam victims experience.